 5. Has the medical school implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-- Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or 2 carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
+The medical school has implemented some strategies to provide environmentally-friendly 1 transportation options, but the options are unsatisfactorily accessible or advertised.
+The medical school has not implemented strategies to encourage and provide 0 environmentally-friendly transportation options.
 The Medical School has implemented some environmentally-friendly transportation options and has plans to do more.
 The current option within Sheffield is that transport between the 2 main hospitals, the Royal Hallamshire and the Northern General, is free with a NHS and Student Bus called the H1.
 This is used often by the students for any clinical training or placement in the Northern General as well as by other NHS staff who work in both Hospitals.
-The Medical School also were planning to implement shuttle buses for those on placement in the further hospitals like Doncaster, Chesterfield and Barnsley.
+The Medical School was also planning to implement shuttle buses for those on placement in the further hospitals like Doncaster, Chesterfield and Barnsley.
 However, due to COVID, these plans were put on hold.
 But, to the best of our knowledge, there are still plans to implement these shuttle buses in the future.
-However, currently the med school actively promotes against car sharing and public transport for transport to placement in these areas due to the COVID risk.
+However, currently the medical school actively discourages car sharing and public transport for transport to placements in these areas due to the COVID risk.

 6. Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminum/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - 0 There is no compost or recycling program at the medical school.
+2 Yes, the medical school has both compost and recycling programs accessible to students and faculty.
+1 The medical school has either recycling or compost programs accessible to students and faculty, but not both.
+0 There is no compost or recycling program at the medical school.
 The University and the Sheffield Teaching Hospitals trust both have conventional recycling programmes for most widely recyclable materials through "mixed recycling waste" streams.
 However, neither have a widespread composting programme, although some local composting schemes do take place within the faculty.
 This however, is not easily available to students.

-7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections?
+7. Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-Yes, the medical school has adequate sustainability requirements for food and beverages and is engaged in efforts to increase food and beverage sustainability.

-- There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+3 Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+2 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
 The medical school is engaged in efforts to increase food and beverage sustainability.

-There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+1 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The medical school is not engaged in efforts to increase food and beverage sustainability.
+0 There are no sustainability guidelines for food and beverages.
+The Sheffield Medical School uses the same guidelines as the University when it comes to sourcing

 The Sheffield Medical School uses the same guidelines as the University when it comes to sourcing food and beverages.
-The guidelines however, are very laxed and essentially only "buy locally where possible".
+The guidelines however, are very lax and essentially only "buy locally where possible".
 This only really applies to a few products (e.g. meat and milk) and so is very limited with no obvious effort to buy more sustainably other than that.